motetpaper/pinyintable-sdk/README.md

 The purpose of the pinyintable is provide a readily-available library of pinyin audio files.

 You can serve these files over HTTPS, or you can cache them locally.
-Also, you can combine them to various combinations with other software packages.
+Also, you can combine them in various ways and/or with other software packages.

 This repo provides a resource for using the voice, language and other options available in the Google Cloud TTS for the specific purpose of generating Hanyu Pinyin sound files.